EllisOllier/green-computing/README.md

 # A Next.JS website created to educate people about Green Computing
-## Created as part of Industrial & Community Engagement unit in university
+## Created as part of Industrial & Community Engagement unit for university